Condoms and Comedy to the Rescue in Thailand

 attention on a range of Thailand's lat est AIDS programs, including a nationwide

-effort to prevent mother-to-infant transmission and a $21 million initiative to
+effort to prevent mother-to-infant transmission and a $21 million initiative

-supply a government-made trio of anti-retroviral (ARV) AIDS drugs to 50,000
+to supply a government-made trio of anti-retroviral (ARV) AIDS drugs to 50,000

 people desperate for treatment by the end of 2004.
 "The Thai government is

-committed to providing ARV to all people who need it through the course of the
+committed to providing ARV to all people who need it through the course of

 It will also showcase Thailand's approach to prevention.
 The prime minister

-borrowed a page from Mechai's script Sunday when he asserted the importance of
+borrowed a page from Mechai's script Sunday when he asserted the importance

-airports.
+and airports.
 "I call it a new kind of airport security," Mechai quips.

 A 'wall-to-wall' campaign